Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/berserker_axe.md

+---
+category: items
+layout: page
 name: Berserker Axe
-type: weapon
+tag: weapon

-# Berserker Axe
+title: Berserker Axe
+---

 _Weapon (any axe), rare (requires attunement)_

 You gain a +1 bonus to attack and damage rolls made with this magic weapon.
 In addition, while you are attuned to this weapon, your hit point maximum increases by 1 for each level you have attained.